 Specific O’ Level requirements for B (iv) are stated under A (v) – (vii)

-FOR B (v) – (viii).O’are in A (v-vii) ’L any of the following depending on the programme applied for:
+ADMISSION REQUIREMENTS FOR B (v) – (viii)

+Applicants must possess at least five (5) credit passes in SSCE/GCE/NECO/NABTEB at not more than two sittings.
+Other O’ Level requirements are as stated in A (v-vii).
+In addition to the O’ Level qualification(s), candidates must have any of the following depending on the programme applied for:
-(a) (WAEC)and ;

-(b) ;

-(c) ;

-(d)
+(a) Good passes at Advance Level of GCE (WAEC) (or equivalent) in Pure Mathematics or Applied Mathematics or the Combined Pure and Applied Mathematics and Physics; and any other subjects from the following: Chemistry, Biology, Economics and Geography;

+(b) National Diploma with Upper Credit in Computer Science or Computer Engineering/Technology and University Diploma of LAUTECH and any other relevant discipline from a recognised Polytechnic;

+(c) Passes in Intermediate Level of Computer Professionals (Registration) Council of Nigeria or any other recognised Professional Bodies;

+(d) Third Class Degree in a Science-based discipline may also be considered for admission.

 (e) National Diploma with Lower Credit in Science Laboratory Technology and other related science based courses (Upper Credit); NCE in Physic/Biology/Chemistry/Integrated Science/Health Education (Not lower than Credit) is acceptable